-The Company's primary focus is the Anti-Cancer Therapy ("ACT") division, with primary objectives of: preclinical research, clinical studies, research and development of PDCs and the laser light systems that activate them, intended primarily for the destruction of various cancers, bacteria and viruses.
+The Company's primary focus is the Anti-Cancer Therapy ("ACT") division, with strategic objectives of: preclinical research, clinical studies, research and development of PDCs and the laser light systems that activate them, intended primarily for the destruction of various cancers, bacteria and viruses.

-Theralase®'s patented study drug, TLD-1433, is currently under investigation in a Phase II clinical study intended for the treatment of Non-Muscle Invasive Bladder Cancer ("NMIBC").
+Theralase®'s patented lead study drug, TLD-1433, is currently under investigation in a Phase II clinical study intended for the treatment of NMIBC.

-Theralase®'s lead study drug, TLD-1433, has been demonstrated preclinically to bind with transferrin, a human glycoprotein, forming Rutherrin®.
+TLD-1433, has been demonstrated preclinically to bind with transferrin, a human glycoprotein, forming the Company named compound, Rutherrin®.
 Various cancer cells in peer-reviewed publications have demonstrated significantly more transferrin receptors versus healthy cells, allowing the deposition of the TLD-1433 payload inside the cancer cell, versus a healthy cell, through endocytosis.
-When laser light activated, TLD-1433 has been demonstrated to destroy cancer cells through the production of singlet oxygen and/or Reactive Oxygen Species ("ROS") from the inside out inducing oxidative stress, leading to a natural cell death, known as apoptosis.
+When laser light activated, TLD-1433 has been demonstrated to destroy cancer cells through the production of singlet oxygen and/or Reactive Oxygen Species ("ROS"), from the inside out, inducing oxidative stress, leading to Immunogenic Cell Death ("ICD"), known as apoptosis.

-The ACT division is currently in the pre-clinical research, development and clinical study evaluation phase and as a result there are no commercial benefits associated with this division at the present time, resulting in zero revenue, sales or commercial distribution of this technology.
+The ACT division is currently in the pre-clinical research and development of Rutherrin® to be utilized as an injectable form of TLD-1433, intended for the treatment of Glio Blastoma Multiforme ("GBM") and Non-Small Cell Lung Cancer ("NSCLC") and in the clinical study evaluation phase of TLD-1433 for NMIBC; hence, there are no commercial and/or financial benefits associated with this division at the present time, resulting in zero revenue, sales or commercial distribution of this technology.

-Theralase® conducts its own research and development into ACT technology, as well as enlisting the support of external scientific, research, regulatory and clinical organizations.
+Theralase® conducts its own research and development into the ACT technology, as well as enlisting the support of external scientific, research, regulatory and clinical research organizations.